Short Term Memory with SQLite and PostgreSQL

 What You Built

-In this lesson you added production-ready short-term memory to a LangGraph agent:
+In this blog, we added production short-term memory to a LangGraph agent:

-• MemorySaver: fast in-memory persistence for development and testing
+• MemorySaver: fast in-memory storage for development and testing

-• SqliteSaver: file-based persistence that survives process restarts, ideal for single-server deployments
+• SqliteSaver: file-based memory that survives restarts, good for a single server

-• PostgresSaver: cloud-scale persistence with centralized storage, supports multi-server access
+• PostgresSaver: cloud-scale memory with central storage, shared across servers

-• Thread isolation: each thread_id maintains an independent conversation history
+• Thread isolation: each thread_id keeps its own conversation history

 • Context manager: PostgresSaver.from_conn_string() handles connection lifecycle automatically